toppev/strike-tab/README.md

 **Q: Does this work on X version?**
 A: Tested on 1.8.8 (1.8.R3) server with 1.8.8 and newer MC clients.
 If it works on other versions, let me know.

-**Q: How to make the header/footer multiple lines?**
-A: You can try `\n` to split the line but it didn't seem to work on 1.8 server/client.

 ## Rules/EULA
 - You may **not sell or redistribute** this product or any fork of it.
 - You may modify the source code.